We bought the Komo grain mill. Here’s our review.

 For more information on the Komo Mill Manufacturers, they recently released this informative video you might find interesting:

-Would I buy this Komo mill again?
+Would I buy this Komo grain mill again?
 Absolutely.

 You can read other reviews for the Komo mill and get the BEST deal on the Komo mill here.